Chapter 35: “Trivial Preoccupations”

 My history with trivia was a storied one.
 Ever since we played Trivial Pursuit in the fourth grade and after I fucking nailed the answers to “What does NBC stand for?” and “Who was the creator of Garfield?”
 (National Broadcasting Corporation and Jim Davis, respectively), I was hooked.

 I loved trivia so much, that I had once joined the Vocational School organization VICA, just to be a participant in their Trivia Team competition (well, also to miss some school, naturally).
-In one of the first times I had went to Bangor ever, we competed against other teams from around the State at the Bangor Civic Center.
+In one of the first times I had ever been to Bangor, we competed against other teams from around the State at the Bangor Civic Center.

 …But we bombed so fucking hard that we didn’t even make it past the first round.
 It was brutal.